Lenses SQL Engine¶

 Auto-discovery of topics record format

-Lenses platform does its best to understand the table storage format and regardless of the actual format, it keeps a table schema.
-It can work out if a topic contains AVRO, JSON, XML, INT or Binary, however distinguishing between String, Bytes, Int, Long is not possible without incurring a risk of falsely setting the payload.
-For the tables using these formats, or Google’s Protobuf or custom format, user input is required.
-Lenses user interface makes it easy to set the formats - an operation required once.
-When the tables are empty (i.e. there are no records present) Lenses does not have enough context to determine the payload type, hence it is required for the user to set both key and value payload.
+Lenses platform does its best to understand what the record format and its data structures (for both key and value) on each topic in you Kafka cluster.
+It can work out if a topic contains AVRO, JSON, XML, INT or Binary.
+Distinguishing between String, Bytes, Int, Long is not possible without incurring a risk of falsely setting the payload.
+For these topics and the ones containing Google’s Protobuf or custom format, user input is required.
+Lenses user interface makes it easy to set the payloads - an operation required once.
+When there is no data yet on a topic Lenses does not have enough context to determine the payload type, hence it is required for the user to set both key and value payload.

 Monitoring is built in

-It’s important to be able to monitor any executing SQL (be it Table-based or Streaming-based)in order for your team to have leverage in ensuring they meet their SLAs.
+It’s important to be able to monitor any executing SQL be it bound or continous, and it’s meant to give your team leverage in ensuring they meet their SLAs.

 SQL streaming is a first class citizen.
-It receives special treatment and gets out of the box real-time performance metrics, its own topology graph (to see how it manipulates the data) and each SQL continuous query will show up in the Lenses powerful data pipelines topology graph.
+It recieves special treatment and gets out of the box real time performance metrics, its own topology graph (to see how it manipulates the data) and each SQL processor (Kafka Streams application) will be rendered in the powerful topology graph.

 What you get with Lenses SQL